 If an application is denied, is it possible to appeal?

 Yes.
 Property owners who disagree with the decision of the assessor may appeal to the board for a review of the decision.
 (Appeal must pertain to application filing, deadline, reapplication or the definition of a property as “homestead property” or “farmstead property.”)
+The appeal period is July 1st to September 1st.

 Can I get a Farmstead if the house is not on the same parcel?